How To Wholesale Real Estate In South Carolina

 Wholetailing is also another wholesaling method which is a combination of a fix and flip and a standard wholesale deal.

-Wholetailing is often a desirable exit strategy because you can access a larger pool of buyers that generally use financing and who are less sensitive to pricing as compared to cash buyers.
-When using this strategy you’ll take ownership of the property, do some light repairs, and then re-list the property shortly thereafter on the market.
+Wholetailing is often a desirable exit strategy because you can access a larger pool of buyers who generally use financing and are less sensitive to pricing than cash buyers.
+When using this strategy, you’ll take ownership of the property, do some light repairs, and then re-list the property shortly thereafter on the market.

 how to wholesale real estate legally in south carolina

-How Much Do Real Estate Wholesalers Make In South Carolina?
+How Can I Legally Wholesale Residential Real Estate In South Carolina?

 Do You Need A License To Wholesale Real Estate In South Carolina?